craigfay/.vim/tips.md

 Use `gf` to open a file whose name is under the cursor.
 Use `<ctrl w> gf` to open the file under the cursor in a new tab.
 Use `:b#` to open the last open buffer.
+Use `:ls` to show a list of recent buffers.
+Use `:b<number>` to open the buffer with the given number.
 Use `:pwd` to show the current directory